BE A BETTER LAWYER:

 Do I need to already speak some Spanish?

 There is no language prerequisite to participate in the language learning adventure.
 To get the most benefit from the course, we recommend some previous practice in the basics of Spanish.
-A few weeks playing the fun and free app Duolingo will help.
+Playing the fun and free app Duolingo will help.

 What CLEs will be offered?